 Follow Up: Strokes within one year after surgery through clinical assessment and CT brain if needed.

-Approval code: MS 11-9-2023

-Sample size

-A minimum number of 38 patients or more were needed to have a confidence level of 95% that the real value was within ±5%.
-Calculated on an incidence rate of 2.5% given that the incidence rate in literature ranged between 0.5% and 2.5%.

 Statistical analysis

 Data management and statistical analysis were done using SPSS version 28 (IBM, Armonk, New York, United States).
 Quantitative data were assessed for normality using the Kolmogorov–Smirnov test.
 According to normality, quantitative data were summarized either in mean and standard deviation (SD) or median and range.
 Categorical data were summarized as numbers and percentages.
 Quantitative data were compared between the two groups using unpaired t test or Mann-Whitney U test depending on normality.
 Categorical data were compared using the Chi-square, and Fisher exact.
 Binary logistic regression was used to detect predictors of post-operative outcome.
 All statistical tests were two-sided.
 P values less than or equal to 0.05 were considered significant.